 What we like: A well-rounded outdoor brand with a rich heritage in skiing.

-Unlike the companies above, Salomon is a do-everything brand that covers a wide range of outdoor sports and gear, from hiking and running footwear to Nordic skiing and snowboarding equipment.
+Unlike the companies above, Salomon is a do-everything brand that covers a wide range of outdoor sports and gear, from hiking and running to Nordic skiing and snowboarding.
 They also sponsor some of the top endurance athletes in the world, including Cody Townsend (a top freeskier known for his bold big-mountain objectives) and Courtney Dauwalter (a competitive ultra runner).
+It's important to note that they're part of the large ski conglomerate Amer Sports, sharing ideas and designs with Atomic and Armada, among others.
+While "doing it all" usually leads to a bit of "not doing anything the best," Salomon is solid when it comes to skiing and running.
 On the ski side, Salomon has a rich history in both alpine and backcountry travel, and their current collection—while relatively limited—covers a healthy range for both on- and off-piste use.

 Salomon’s flagship freeride/all-mountain design is their popular QST, which provides excellent floatation in a playful, responsive package.
+Cody Townsend's signature Salomon QST Echo touring skis have been a trusty do-it-all touring ski for ski mountaineers since their launch.
 For those who mainly stick to the trail, their Stance all-mountain ski is a sturdy performer on hardpack with great energy for carving and impressive stability at speed.
-And out of bounds, their Mtn collection nicely balances up- and downhill capabilities, although Salomon’s backcountry expertise comes across more clearly in their bindings, including the revolutionary S/Lab Shift MNC—a great match for those who split their time in and out of bounds—and lightweight Mtn Summit.
+And out of bounds, their Mtn collection lacks a bit compared to other similar offerings.
+The S/Lab Shift MNC found high praise and discontent simultaneously with backcountry skiers, and the lightweight Mtn Summit had some manufacturing reliability issues.
+That being said, Salmon makes overall quality skis for the up and downhill.

 DPS Skis